alukosdev/ccsp/concepts/data/data-policies.md

 # Data Policies

+!!!warning
+Perhaps this page should move beneath the policies page instead?
+!!!

 ## Data Archiving Policy

 Needs to include the ability to perform eDiscovery and granular retrieval.
 The capability to retrieve data by date, subject, and author is very useful.
 A good archiving policy should include eDiscovery capability.
 Data monitoring should also be included in a data archiving policy.
 Cloud storage allows for data to be moved and replicated frequently.
 This provides for high availability and high resiliency, while requiring good data governance.